 corresposnding author: thina.ardliana@ppns.ac.id1

 Abstract.
-The effect of global warming is at a critical point and has threatened the destruction of ecosystems on earth.
-The most dangerous cause of global warming is carbon.
-This issue makes countries in the world seriously committed to focus on reducing carbon emissions.
-The commitments are binding on each country so that they have different permitted carbon capacity limits.
-Transportation i s one of the biggest contributors to emissions in supply chain activities.
-The transportation problem must be examined simultaneously with the inventory decisions to minimize total costs and carbon emissions.
-There has been no research that proposes a model involving problem of multimodal transportation from the factory to the customer with regard to carbon emissions.
+The effects of global warming are very devastating.
+They are directing the earth’s ecosystems to destruction.
+Carbon emissions have become the most influential cause of global warming.
+Therefore, many countries in the world have seriously committed to reduce carbon emissions.
+This commitment is realized by different regulations from each country regarding carbon capacity limits.
+Transportation is one of the biggest contributors of carbon emissions in supply chain.
+The study of transportation and inventory problems has a significant impact to the total costs and the carbon emissions.
+To the best author’s knowledge, there is no research that proposes a model involving problem of multimodal transportation from the factory to the customer considering the carbon emissions.
 The model proposed in this study integrates the inventory problem and the combination of land transportation with long distance shipping routes by considering the effects of carbon emissions in supply chain activities.
-The transportation modes considered in this study are trucks and trains.
-The purpose of this model is to observe the impact of applying carbon emission on the decision variables, such as the amount of inventory and the total cost.
+The transportation modes involved in this study are truck and train.
+The purpose of this model is to observe the impact of involving carbon emission indicator on the decision variables, such as the amount of inventory and the total cost.

 Introduction

 Carbon emission is defined as the total amount of carbon dioxide gas (CO2) produced.
 Then, the carbon emission is also categorized as a greenhouse gas (GHG).
 The ideal composition of CO2 in the clean air should be at the level of 300 ppm [1].
 If the amount of carbon emissions in the atmosphere is excessive, it will increase the air pollution and cause a greenhouse gas effect [2].
-The IPCC stated that there had been an increase of 70% in GHG emissions from 1970 to 2004, and the most of the GHG elements is CO2.
+The IPCC stated that there had been an increase of 70% in GHG emissions from 1970 to 2004, and most of the GHG elements is CO2.
 The increase of GHG is caused by three main sectors: energy, transportation, and industry [3].

-In previous studies, the correlation between costs and emissions is inversely proportional.
-For example, with respect to the carbon cap, the more lenient the carbon limit is given, the lower the cost, but the higher the carbon emissions produced [4].
+Previous studies have shown that the correlation between costs and emissions is inversely proportional.
+For example, with value to the carbon cap, the more lenient the carbon limit is given, the lower the cost, but the higher the carbon emissions produced [4].
 Therefore, optimization is needed between these two variables in terms of looking for a trade-off.
 The higher the emissions produced; the more costs are spent to reduce them in order to achieving the theoretical goal: zero emission.
 Several regulatory mechanisms have been issued related to carbon emissions policies: carbon cap (the regulation of carbon emission capacity permitted by a company) and carbon tax (this regulation is given by the state by giving tax sanctions on the amount of emissions produced company) [2] [5].

-[5], [6], [7] have conducted research in the area of inventory by considering carbon emissions.
+Reference [5], [6], [7] have conducted research in the area of inventory by considering carbon emissions.
 In addition, [8] [9] [10] [11] have conducted researches related to the selection of transportation modes that consider carbon emissions.
 If the inventory and the transportation mode selection decision are combined and make the carbon emissions as a key consideration, it is expected to minimize costs as well as carbon emissions in supply chain activities [12], [13], [14], [15], [16].

 Some other studies have integrated the inventory and transportation decisions in one mode [12] [13] [14] [15] [16].
 However, those researches only used truck with various variations such as Full Truck Load (FTL) and Less than Truck Load (LTL).
 From the previous studies about the integration of inventory management and the selection of long-distance multimodal transportation can be concluded that there is no comparison about the combination of the various modes of land transportation from the depot of origin (factory) to the destination depot (customer).